andymememe/Weather-on-Ruby/README.md

 # Weather-on-Ruby
 A weather app that you can enter city's name and show the city's weather and temperature in Traditional Chinese.
-Using [OpenWeatherMap weather API](http://openweathermap.org/api).
+Using [OpenWeatherMap Weather API](http://openweathermap.org/api).

 ## Usage
 * [weathernow.rb](weathernow.rb) : Current weather and UV infomation<br>